 - BACKGROUND - Carts are traditionally used to traverse campus common areas quickly and quietly.
 It is a common practice for them to be used not only for the transportation of persons but for utility purposes as well.
 They are of significant value to the University for efficiency and economic transportation.
 Recognizing that a cart is a moving vehicle, Stephen F. Austin State University (SFA) has established a program for the safe operation of these vehicles.

-- SCOPE - The scope of this program is to provide guidelines for use of electric or gas-powered carts and/or similar utility type vehicles (carts) on all non-public roads of all locations owned by or pertaining to the Stephen F. Austin State University (SFA) campus.
+- SCOPE - The scope of this program is to support the SFA policy 13.10 Health and Safety, by providing procedures and guidelines for use of electric or gas-powered carts and/or similar utility type vehicles (carts) on all non-public roads of all locations owned by or pertaining to the Stephen F. Austin State University (SFA) campus.
 The intent is to establish proper safety procedures and practices, as well as to promote and provide for a safe environment for students, employees, and visitors.

 - Motorized Utility Vehicle (MUV) – This program applies to all electric, gas and diesel powered carts (including Kawasaki Mules, John Deere Gators, golf carts, etc.) used on university properties.